Using Cloth-Are we really cleaning or contaminating?

 Can’t avoid the cloth?
 Here are some rules to follow

 There must be a written SOP for handling, monitoring and cleaning these cloths to control it from becoming a source of a physical or a biological hazard.
-Cloth which is coming in direct food contact with food should be washed after every session.
+Cloths that come into direct contact with food should be washed thoroughly after every session.
 It would be even better if you can find tools made of stainless steel to avoid the cloth completely.

 Following are the steps to avoid the cleaning cloths from becoming a food safety hazard